 - The chic design is such a bonus!
 I love how it looks on my counter.
 I never put it away.
 It is a counter staple in our kitchen since the day we brought it home.

-- Perfect for: The toughest, frozen-ingredient blending!
+- Perfect for: The toughest frozen-ingredient blending!
 Think Easy Tropical Sorbet, Key Lime Pie Smoothie Bowls, and No-Churn Banana Nice Cream.

-Best Blenders Under $400: Blendtec Review
+Best Blenders Under $500: Blendtec

 I was gifted a Blendtec many years ago and thought it was a great option at this price point!
 The main drawback is that the lid easily comes off as it blends.
 I actually found that I had to stay nearby and hold it on.
 It's not as powerful or efficient as my KitchenAid, but it worked well for nut milks, smoothies, and soups.